-Our specialist property specialists will talk you through the details of your lease including your rights to insist on a deed of covenant or the effect of a covenant.
-We will explain to you in a straightforward manner so that you understand exactly what you are agreeing to.
+Our specialist property lawyers will talk you through the details of your lease including your rights to insist on a deed of covenant or the effect of a covenant.
+We will explain everything to you in a straightforward manner so that you understand exactly what you are agreeing to.
 We will draft your lease making sure your interests are protected but ensuring it is attractive for future tenants.
 Your lease may include restrictions which will protect the value of your property from the actions of future tenants.

 Our property specialists will advise you on what alterations you can make and how to ensure you are following the correct procedure.
 If you do not follow the correct procedure you may be liable to compensate the landlord or remove the alterations.
 If you are looking to sell your lease you will need expert advice as all leases are different.
 Your landlord will want to ensure the new lessee is able to pay the rent and they may require someone to act as a guarantor before agreeing to the assignment.
 Our specialists will advise you on the requirements of your lease and explain what is needed before you can sell the lease.
-If a new lease is required despite there being a lease already in existence an overriding lease can be granted.
+If a new lease is required despite there being a lease already in existence, an overriding lease can be granted.
 Our team of expert property lawyers have an excellent track record of achieving results for landlords and lessees.